ZNguyenLe/NguyensVases/NguyensVases/ReadMe.txt

 Examined the code and verified everything

-added a new layout page called About Us About.cshtml along with content talking about Vases.
+added a new layout page called About Us About.cshtml along with content talking about Vases. played around with the CSS in the bootstrap.css and site.css. changed the font for the header/footer and the main page h1

+included images and text inside the "About Us" to describe the topic (Vases).

+added comments throughout multiple files to make understanding easier.

+Assignment 1 Complete.